-The income corporate tax regime stated in the answer to question 4.2 is a special tax regime as provided for by Act 95/2010, December 29, on corporate tax ("Llei 95/2010, del 29 de desembre, de l'impost sobre societats").
-In general terms, the requirements to qualify for such special regime are (i) the acquisition of the conditions of the fund upon registration before the AFA, and (ii) once the fund has been incorporated, registration in the Andorran Department of Tax and Borders ("Departament de Tributs i Fronteres").
+There are no special tax regimes applicable to the entities referred to in question 4.1.
+However, there are some requirements to qualify for the application of the special tax rate of 0%, in particular: (i) the acquisition of the conditions of the fund upon registration before the AFA; and (ii) once the fund has been incorporated, registration in the Andorran Department of Tax and Borders ("Departament de Tributs i Fronteres").

-Miguel Cases Nabau is the co-managing partner of the firm and the leader of the corporate law and financial services group.
+Miguel Cases Nabau is the Co-Managing Partner of the firm and the leader of the Corporate Law and Financial Services group.
 He has extensive experience in advising credit institutions and investment services firms, having participated in some of the most cutting-edge transactions in both Spain and Andorra in recent years.
 He is an expert in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially those rendering financial and investment services, and in investment arbitration procedures.
 Miguel participated in the drafting of the Spanish standards for master netting agreements, in the regulation of netting and financial guarantees, and in other regulations of the financial sector.
 He has also been on different working committees for the development of market standards in the International Swaps and Derivatives Association ("ISDA").